Neeru Bakshi, MD

 NB: I would encourage anyone entering this field to keep an open mind and see as many sides of the industry as possible.
 I first started in general psychiatry, and through a series of events was exposed to working with patients with eating disorders.
 I’m so glad that I have now made eating disorder work my primary focus and have the opportunity to help patients at Eating Recovery Center of Washington on their roads to recovery.

 We’d like to extend our greatest appreciation to Dr. Bakshi for her excellent advice.
-To learn more about other careers in psychiatry/psychology be sure to check out our career page!
+Learn more about careers in psychiatry.